alinex/bash-lib/doc/log.md

 ## Switching log file

-If really neccessary, it is possible to switch log file by changing the setting of `LOG_FILE` and calling `log_init` without parameters.
+If really necessary, it is possible to switch log file by changing the setting of `LOG_FILE` and calling `log_init` without parameters.